Where Will My Massage Session Take Place?

 Most people feel very relaxed.
 Some experience freedom from long-term aches and pains developed from tension or repetitive activity.
 After an initial period of feeling slowed down, people often experience increased energy, heightened awareness, and greater productivity which can last for days.

 Yes.
 That's why it's imperative that, before you begin your session, the practitioner asks general health questions.
 It is very important that you inform the practitioner of any health problems or medications you are taking.
-If you are under a doctor's care, it is strongly advised that you receive a written recommendation for massage or bodywork prior to any session.
+If you are under a doctor's care, it is strongly advised that you receive a written recommendation for massage prior to any session.
 Your practitioner may require a recommendation or approval from your doctor.